-But there is some sophistication to Content Themes still.
-The key is to first establish a Core Message.
+But there is some sophistication to content themes still.
+The key is first to establish a core message.

-If you’ve been reading this blog for a while, the chances are that you might have noticed that I talk about centring your PR activities around a Core message.
+If you’ve been reading this blog for a while, the chances are that you might have noticed that I talk about centring your PR activities around a core message.

 The Blogger Outreach Focus

-Many years ago, I first tested the concept of Content Themes myself.
+Many years ago, I first tested the concept of content themes myself.

 Benefits of Content Themes

-Using Content Themes come with several upsides:
+Using content themes comes with several upsides: